cutalion/minimal_finance_api/README.md

-# Тестовое задание: Финансовое API
+# Test task: Financial API

 Minimal Rails 8 API.
 See [`TASK.md`](TASK.md) for the spec.